browser icon

 Gunther’s Ice Cream Shop

 Open since 1940, Gunther’s is a Sacramento landmark.
-All of their ice cream is homemade and soo delicous.
+All of their ice cream is homemade and soo delicious.
+My favorite flavor is Fudge Brownie, which I like to pair in a double kiddie with the flavor of the month.
 They also have fruit freezes, which is frozen slushy juice.
 I love the orange.
 If you’re craving ice cream or something cold on a hot day, definitely go to Gunther’s.
 Even if it’s cooler outside, they have indoor seating as well.
 Gunther’s ice cream is also sold around the county at a variety of locations.

 Leatherby’s Family Creamery